-• With an increased emphasis on rules and regulations by Department of Education and wanting to provide the best customer service possible the addition of a position is greatly needed.
-Best Practices dictate that two positions are needed, a recommendation of adding an Assistant Director position should be a top priority and if possible a Financial Aid Specialist level I position should to be added in order to focus on default prevention counseling, campus visits, and customer service.
+With an increased emphasis on rules and regulations by Department of Education and wanting to provide the best customer service possible the addition of a position should be considered.
+Best Practices dictate that two positions are needed, a recommendation of adding an Assistant Director position should be considered a priority and if possible a Financial Aid Specialist level I position should to be added in order to focus on default prevention counseling, campus visits, and customer service.